centrica-engineering/nucleus-docs/docs/community/best-practices.md

+---
+description: Community best practices.
+---

 # Best practices

-> Our community guidelines were born in a participatory workshop
+> Our community guidelines were born in a participatory workshop.

 ## Sharing ownership